Late boneset

 Spread: 1.5-2.5'

-Growing best in moderately moist soils and under full sunlight, late boneset tolerates a range of conditions, especially when it comes to soil moisture.
-Within its native NE Ohio range, late boneset can be found in wetlands, meadows, abandoned fields, roadsides, and even gravel lots.
-In terms of growth form, the plant branches outward in its upper portion and also tends to form small, tight colonies as a result of rhizomatous growth.
-For these reasons it will often display a bushy appearance within several years of planting.
-Frequent naturally occurring associates of late boneset which bloom within a similar timeframe include panicled aster, New England aster, grass-leaved goldenrod, wingstem, and tall ironweed.
+Growing best in moderately moist soils and under full to partial sunlight, late boneset tolerates a range of conditions, especially when it comes to soil moisture.
+In NE Ohio, late boneset can be found in wetlands, meadows, abandoned fields, roadsides, and even gravel lots.
+In terms of form, the plant attains the shape of a large shrub within several years of planting.
+It spreads via short rhizomes to form a tight colony, and it will also deposit its light, fluffy seed on surrounding ground.
+Removing old flowers prior to seed formation will prevent seed dispersal.
+Frequent associates of late boneset which bloom at a similar time include heath aster, New England aster, grass-leaved goldenrod, wingstem, and tall ironweed.